klieret/wandb-offline-sync-hook/README.md

 - ✅ Your ML experiments run on compute nodes without internet access (for example, using a batch system)?
 - ✅ Your compute nodes and your head/login node (with internet) have access to a shared file system?

-Then this package can be useful.
+Then this package might be useful.
+For alternatives, see [below](https://github.com/klieret/wandb-offline-sync-hook#what-alternatives-are-there).

 <div align="center">